St. Rose of Lima Catholic Church - Brooklyn, N.Y. (Brooklyn Eagle, August 25, 1932)

 The Catholic Church in the United States of America: Undertaken to Celebrate the Golden Jubilee of His Holiness, Pope Pius X, Vol. III.
 New York: The Catholic Editing Company, 1914.

-The Diapason, July 1962; Holtkamp Organ Company advertisement with specifications of the 1962 organ; courtesy Jeff Scofield.
+The Diapason (July 1962).
+Holtkamp Organ Company advertisement with stoplist of the 1962 organ.
+Courtesy Jeff Scofield.

 Fox, David H. A Guide to North American Organbuilders (Rev. ed.).
 Richmond: The Organ Historical Society, 1997.